spindle79/land2port/README.md

 - Crops each frame according to the calculated areas
 - Maintains 9:16 aspect ratio for portrait output
 - Processes frames at the original video's frame rate
-- Detects scene cuts to optimize processing
+- Detects scene cuts to optimize processing using similarity thresholds
 - Optionally preserves graphic elements using CLIP model classification

+### 5. Advanced 3-Head Cropping
+The tool includes sophisticated logic for handling 3-head scenarios:
+- **Smart Detection**: Automatically detects when 3 heads are similar in size and equally spaced
+- **Optimized Ratios**: Creates two crops with specific aspect ratios designed to work together:
+  - Top crop (9:6 ratio) captures two heads for the upper portion of the final 9:16 video
+  - Bottom crop (9:10 ratio) captures the third head for the lower portion
+- **Intelligent Positioning**: Automatically positions crops to ensure all heads are properly captured
+- **Fallback Logic**: Falls back to standard stacked crop behavior when the special case criteria aren't met

-### 5. Transcription
+### 6. Transcription
 - Extracts audio from the video
 - Compresses to MP3 format
 - Uses OpenAI Whisper to generate SRT captions